Content

 Precautions

 If you are allergic to Paroxetine or have other allergies, you should inform your doctor before taking the medication.
-The medicine might also react with other drugs, so remember to talk to your pharmacist for clarification.
+The medicine might also react with other medications, so remember to talk to your pharmacist for clarification.

 You should not take alcohol or cannabis when using Paroxetine as they can bring about some side effects like dizziness and drowsiness.
 If you are using cannabis products already, you should let your doctor know before starting to take Paroxetine for anxiety.